-- FAFSA status.
-It makes sense to check here first, as FAFSA is most important.
-First, navigate to the application status check on the FAFSA website.
-A table will appear in which to enter the following: Social Security Number, last name, first name and date of birth (DOB).
-Users must do this with the secure onscreen keyboard.
-Upon accurate completion of the necessary information, press “Submit.”
-Available information includes whether or not the application has been processed, if the Student Aid Report (SAR) has been sent, etc.
+- Check your FAFSA status.
+To do this, navigate to the application status check page of the FAFSA website.
+A short table should appear where applicants must enter personal information.
+Enter your Social Security Number, last name, first name and date of birth (DOB) with the secure onscreen keyboard.
+Once all information is entered accurately, press "Submit."
+Should any additional information be required, follow the provided instructions (this is unknown because this author does not have a current FAFSA to check on).
+Information you may encounter includes whether or not the application has been processed, if your SAR has been sent, etc.